dromara/sureness/README.md

 ## <font color="green">Introduction</font>

-**Sureness** is a efficient open-source security framework that focus on the protection of REST API.
+**Dromara Sureness** is a efficient open-source security framework that focus on the protection of REST API.
 - Provide authentication and authorization, based on RBAC.
 - No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, Micronaut and more).
 - Supports dynamic modification of permissions.